wilsvd/knapsack-problem/README.md

 ## Setup and Running

-### Moodle
-1. Download project files from moodle.

 ### IntelliJ

 #### Standard setup:

 1. Open IntelliJ and `Welcome to IntelliJ Screen` will be displayed.
 If it is not displayed, check alternative.
 2. Click on `New Project`
 3. Select the latest SDK.
 I am using `openjdk-17`.